Safety Protocol Handbook

 Sailor passes the bow line safely to the coachboat.

-Sailor steers at engine and keeps the towline taut as needed.
+Sailor steers toward the engine and keeps the towline taut as needed.

 Sailor stows the bow line after release.